 The Law School Admission Test or LSAT is one of the most critical elements of the law school application.
 The LSAT is offered nine times each year: January, February, March, June, July, September, October, November, and December.

 The test consists of five 35-minute multiple choice sections, four of which are used to determine the test taker’s score ranging from 120-180.
-Starting with the June 2019 LSAT, A 35-minute unscored writing section will be administered separately from the main sections.
+A 35-minute unscored writing section will be administered separately from the main sections.

 There are three multiple-choice question types featured on the LSAT: